-Assignments are due progressively over the term, with short-answer tasks due one week after each tutorial.
-Major projects are due either at a set tutorial where the project involves presentation at the tutorial, or some weeks after the tutorial (i.e. during, or at the end of the two-week break following the term).
+Learners who select this option attend one workshop and five tutorials which are scheduled fortnightly on a Saturday or on a weeknight.
+Assignments are due progressively over the course of the module, with short-answer tasks due one week after each tutorial.
+Major projects are due either at a set tutorial where the project involves presentation at the tutorial, or some weeks after the tutorial.